-On the title track, Ann reflects on her serial infidelity.
-The album also touches on themes of the exuberance of bucking sexual mores, the double-standard concerning woman who love sex (which Ann 75% satirizes and 25% internalizes), the frustration of being related to as a sex object, the legacy of sexual abuse (including how men have helped heal her) and infatuation.
+“No One Wants You (You’ve Slept With Too Many Men)” is a pop-rock tapestry that draws from punk, country, bluegrass, African, folk and R&B. The album touches on love, infatuation, friendship, the exuberance of bucking sexual mores, the double-standard regarding woman who love sex, the frustration of being related to as a sex object, the legacy of sexual abuse – including how men have helped heal her – and her own serial infidelity.

-Cheater - Ann Frances
+Ann Frances Cover Art

 Believe Me